-We believe that educational inclusion is about equal opportunities for all children, whatever their age, gender, ethnicity, impairment, attainment, and background (for further information on Equality and Diversity, and Equal Opportunities please see the relevant policies).
-We pay particular attention to the provision for, and the achievement of, different groups of children:
+We believe that educational inclusion is about equal opportunities for all children, whatever their age, gender, ethnicity, impairment, attainment, and background (for further information on equality and diversity and equal opportunities, please see the relevant policies).
+We pay particular attention to the provision for and the achievement of different groups of children:

-- Girls and boys - Children with special educational needs and disabilities - Children who have physical needs and disabilities - Those who are looked after by the local authority - Any children who are at risk of disaffection and exclusion - Others such as those who are affected by chronic illness; those who are young carers; those live in disadvantaged families - Minority ethnic and faith groups, travellers, asylum seekers and refugees - Children who need support to learn English as an additional language (EAL) - Children who are adopted from care
+- Girls and boys - Children with special educational needs and disabilities (SEND) - Children who have physical needs and disabilities - Those who are looked after by the local authority (LA) - Any children who are at risk of disaffection and exclusion - Others, such as those who are affected by chronic illness; those who are young carers; those who live in disadvantaged families - Minority ethnic and faith groups, travellers, asylum seekers and refugees - Children who need support to learn English as an additional language (EAL) - Children who are adopted from care

-This policy describes the way we meet the needs of children who experience barriers to their learning, which may relate to communication and interaction, cognition, and learning, sensory or physical impairment, or emotional, social development and mental health, or those factors which may relate to factors in their environment, including the learning environment their experiences in school.
+This policy describes the way we meet the needs of children who experience barriers to their learning, which may relate to communication and interaction, cognition, and learning, sensory or physical impairment, or emotional, social development and mental health, or those factors that may relate to factors in their environment, including the learning environment and their experiences in school.
 We recognise that pupils learn at different rates and that there are many factors affecting achievement, including ability, emotional state, stage, and maturity.
 We are particularly aware of the diverse needs of our pupils, for whom maturity is a crucial factor in terms of readiness to learn.
-We believe that many pupils, at some time in their school career, may experience difficulties which affect their learning, and we recognise that these may be long or short term.
+We believe that many pupils, at some time in their school career, may experience difficulties that affect their learning, and we recognise that these may be long- or short-term.

-At GUST, we aim to identify these needs through the induction process, which includes family support and family learning to build positive relationships.
-GUST provides teaching and learning contexts that enable every child to achieve his or her full potential and identifies additional needs as and when they arise and offers support or alternative provision.
-GUST sees the inclusion of children identified as having special educational needs as an equal opportunities issue, and we aim to embed inclusion in our staffing policies, relationships with parents/carers and the community.
+At GUST Independent School, we aim to identify these needs through the induction process, which includes family support and family learning to build positive relationships.
+GUST Independent School provides teaching and learning contexts that enable every child to achieve their full potential, identifies additional needs as and when they arise, and offers support or alternative provision.

+GUST Independent School sees the inclusion of children identified as having special educational needs (SEN) as an equal opportunities issue, and we aim to embed inclusion in our staffing policies and relationships with parents/carers and the community.